epfl-physics/.github/profile/README.md

-## EPFL Educational Physics Simulations
+## Welcome to the EPFL Educational Physics Simulations project

+Visit the webpage with the interactive simulations [here](https://epfl-physics.github.io).

 <!--